leahmirch/CIS427-Network-Sockets-Stock-Trading-System-Part-1/README.md

 ```

 ### Each Student's Role
 - Leah Mirch: Implemented the server and client communication, database interactions, and the handling of all commands (BUY, SELL, LIST, BALANCE, SHUTDOWN, QUIT).
 Created the README.
 Establishing a base for local connectivity.
 Implimented requirements for the code.
 Added code comments, added in an established user and stock within the databse.
+Figured out and established connection to the UMD servers (both client.cpp and server.cpp).

 ### Bugs in the Code
 - Database locks may occur if multiple clients try to access the database simultaneously.
 This is because SQLite's default configuration is not fully optimized for high concurrency.
 Database allows for multiple clients to access the server, but not to all do commands at once.